 Klipsch Has the Best, Most Comfortable Earphones On the Planet

-Klipsch has built more than 70 years of groundbreaking acoustic technology.
-In 2007, Klipsch engineers saw the potential for making a headphone that offered the same legendary sound of our speakers.
+Klipsch has built 75 years of groundbreaking acoustic technology.
+In 2007, Klipsch engineers saw the potential for making a headphone that offered the same legendary sound as our speakers.
 The research began by studying, well, ears.
 Engineers made molds of various ear canals and reached the same conclusion - ear canals are oval-shaped, not round.

 Andrew Doerr, Klipsch’s Engineering Program Director, says the evolution of making in-ear headphones more comfortable began back with the X series.
 “We now had the smallest ear tips, nozzle, and housing in one product,” he says.